ethersphere/bee-docs/docs/advanced/swap.md

 [https://goerli.etherscan.io/tx/0xedc80ebc89e6d719e617a50c6900c3dd5dc2f283e1b8c447b9065d7c8280484a`](https://goerli.etherscan.io/tx/0xedc80ebc89e6d719e617a50c6900c3dd5dc2f283e1b8c447b9065d7c8280484a)

 # Managing uncashed cheques
-For the Bee process, the final state of earning (g)BZZ is a swap-cheque.
-It is worthy to note, however, that a cheque is not yet generally accepted currency.
+For the Bee process, the final step of earning BZZ is cashing a swap-cheque.
+It is worthy to note that a cheque is not yet generally accepted currency.
 A swap-cheque is, just like a real cheque, a promise to hand over money upon request.
 In real life, you would present the cheque to a bank.
 In blockchain life, we are presenting the swap-cheque to a smart-contract.
-Holding on to a swap-cheque is risky; it is possible that the owner of the chequebook has written written cheques, worth more than there is money in the chequebook contract.
-Because of this reason you want to cash out your cheques with a certain frequency.
-With the set of API endpoints, as offered by Bee, it is possible to develop a script which fully manages the uncashed cheques for you.
+Holding on to a swap-cheque is risky; it is possible that the owner of the chequebook has issued too many cheques, worth more than there is money in the chequebook contract.
+For this reason you want to cash out your cheques with a certain frequency.
+With the set of API endpoints, as offered by Bee, it is possible to develop a script that fully manages the uncashed cheques for you.
 As an example, we offer you a [very basic script](https://gist.github.com/ralph-pichler/3b5ccd7a5c5cd0500e6428752b37e975#file-cashout-sh), where you can manually cash out all cheques with a worth above a certain value.
 To use the script:
 1. Download and save the script:

 ```sh